rmntim/go-rest/README.md

 ## Usage

 1. Build the project
+2. Set the `HTTP_SERVER_PASSWORD` environment variable
-2. Run it, specifying the config path either in environment variable `CONFIG_Path` or with `--config` argument
+3. Run it, specifying the config path either in environment variable `CONFIG_PATH` or with `--config` argument
-3. It works!
+4. It works!

 ## TODO